The Human Truth Foundation

 The Hebrew Scriptures / Christian Old Testament has many stories warning against marrying foreigners.
 Deuteronomy 7:3-4 and Ezekiel 20:32-34 says believers are not to marry nor live among non-believers because foreign women will "turn away" men from worshipping God - the punishment is God's anger and losing God's favour.
 Malachi 2:11-12 says the same thing, but also adds that the descendants of such unions will also be punished (so much for free will).
 Ezra has long been a source of racism and pointless sectarianism.
 It says when his people marry outsiders, it offends God and "corrupts" the community (Ezra 9:2).
 Learning of intermarriage causes the prophet Ezra to tear his clothes, pluck out his beard hair and sit down astonished (9:3).
 This prejudice and intolerance is found again in Ezra 10:2-3, 10-12 where 113 men are forced to abandon foreign wives else face God's wrath.
 Continuing this, Neh 13:23-27 has a holy man chastising and punishing mixed-culture families and forces believers to promise they will no longer marry or let their sons marry foreign women.
 In Numbers 25: 6-15 another holy man is rewarded by God for murdering a newly wed husband and foreign wife (Zimri and Cozbi) for the offence of marrying an outsider, because God had sent plagues as a result of such impurities.

-Rules against marrying outsiders can lead to widespread incest17, especially in small communities, and this leaves distinct biological markers upon our genetic ancestry, hence we have often discovered periods of inbreeding amongst religious groups through the study of family genetics.
+Rules against marrying outsiders can lead to widespread incest19, especially in small communities, and this leaves distinct biological markers upon our genetic ancestry, hence we have often discovered periods of inbreeding amongst religious groups through the study of family genetics.
 Luckily, in the modern world, most people ignore their religions' prohibitions against exogamy, and scriptural verses on the matter are rarely repeated by religious leaders.
-The world has moved on morally, and negative judgements based on others' faith or skin colour are no longer popular barriers to marriage.
+The world has moved on morally, and in modern countries negative judgements based on others' faith or skin colour are no longer popular barriers to marriage.
+Things are problematic in religious countries such as Lebanon where established Christian and Muslim communities make it almost impossible for inter-religious marriages to occur20.

 For more, see: